 Packed everything?
 Then send the backpack to yourself or your companion and set off.

 195km (national route) Jakobsweg or the Westphalian Jakobsweg via Bielefeld, Velen, Borken, Raesfeld and Wesel.
-The Camino de Santiago was first mentioned in 1047 as “the path that has been used by pilgrims of St. James and Peter and Paul committed ”.
-The destination was and still is the tomb of the apostle James in the Spanish city of Santiago de Compestela.
+The first mention of Jakobswegit is found in 1047 as "a path used from ancient times by pilgrims of St. James and Peter and Paul committed”.
+The goal was and still is the tomb of the apostle James in the Spanish city Santiago de Compestela.

-However, the Way of St. James also extends into regions of Germany.
-In the western Münsterland, hikers can walk and experience a part of this path and history, among other things.
-The intermediate stops could hardly be more impressive: the imposing Velen Castle or the late Gothic St. Walburga Church and Castle in Ramsdorf.
+The Jakobsweg However, it also extends to regions of Germany.
+In the western Münsterland hikers can walk and experience a piece of this path and history, among other things.
+The intermediate stations could hardly be more impressive: the imposing castle Velen or the late Gothic St. Walburga Church and Castle in Ramsdorf.

-If you follow the course of the Bocholter Aa, you will come to the Gemen water castle and the Schoenstatt-Au pilgrimage and conference center of the Sisters of Mary.
-Then it is not far to visit the imposing moated castle in Raesfeld and walk from there through the picturesque Renaissance zoo towards Wesel.
+Who the course of Bocholter Aa follows, arrives at the moated castle Gemen and the Wallfahrts- und Tagungshaus Schönstatt-Au of the Sisters of Mary.
+Then it's not far to visit the imposing moated castle in Raesfeld and from there walk through the picturesque Renaissance zoo towards Wesel.

 Long-distance hiking trail from Bielefeld to Wesel, 195km